 Unfortunately, in a democracy the beliefs that people hold have the potential to ruin not only their own lives but other people's lives as well.
 And there is no reason to believe that people will inform themselves more thoroughly, make better decisions, or act more wisely when the wellbeing of others is involved.

 "It's an agreeable anarchic form of society, with plenty of variety, which treats all men as equal, whether they are equal or not."

 "Indeed, it has been said that democracy is the worst form of Government except all those other forms that have been tried from time to time; but there is the broad feeling in our country that the people should rule, continuously rule, and that public opinion, expressed by all constitutional means, should shape, guide, and control the actions of Ministers who are their servants and not their masters."

 One way out of this dilemma is to give the citizens the tools to render themselves better informed, less manipulated, smarter citizens.
 Education is the method of providing those tools, and this little book is my contribution to the education of the citizen.

 In our journey towards the truth, I introduce each important idea by a simple rule and a brief description.
 Understanding is developed through examples.
 That said, these examples are not comprehensive analyses of particular situations, rather my intention is to stimulate you, the reader, to think of personal experiences.

 Just as understanding the rules of chess will not make you an expert player, understanding the rules of thinking will not make you an expert thinker.
 But the goal is not to become an expert thinker, the goal is to become a better, more rigorous thinker.
 And anyone can become a better, more rigorous thinker.
-All that is required is a single statement: "I don't believe it."
-The rest flows from here.

 Yes, rigorous thinking is hard work and takes plenty of practice.
 Just as in chess, the first thing you must learn to appreciate is your own mistakes.
 Exploring your own mistakes is true learning.